 There are few things more soul-crushing than being hurt by people with good intentions but are oblivious to the damage they cause.
 Of course, not all psychiatrists are bad but many of the good ones don’t seem to realize that they are causing hurt.

 Psychiatry is a pseudo-science.
 The DSM is a monument to pseudo-science.
-It is a diagnostic manual that is made up in a group of committees.
+It is a diagnostic manual that is made up, mostly out of thin air, in a group of committees.
 Things are added, removed and merged in each new edition.
 They are arbitrary definitions and mostly cover things that are not measurable or testable.
 Mental diagnoses magically become other diagnoses or disappear entirely.
 Many of these diagnoses have no proven cause and no proven treatment.
-Even well-known diagnosis like major depression doesn’t really have proven causes so its treatment is not very focused.
+Even a well-known diagnosis like major depression doesn’t really have proven causes so its treatment is not very focused.

 I like to call it the ‘throwing crap on the wall and see what sticks and ignore the mess it makes’ method.
 Each shrink has his or her go-to meds that they try first and they work down an arbitrary list of meds from the set of meds that are either approved for your issue or has some evidence that it works for your issue and is prescribed ‘off label’, until something is found that has an acceptable benefit/drawback ratio for the patient.
 Heaven help you if a single med doesn’t work, now you have to go through it again with a new drug, while also taking the old one that didn’t work all that well.
 Polypharmacy is very common in psychiatry; if a drug isn’t working, find another to force the first one to behave itself.
 Patients with depression and anxiety might end up on 3-6 meds, sometimes more.
 More often than not side-effects are dealt with by more drugs which can cause more side-effects.
 It would be comical if the potential damage wasn’t so terrible.
 This can be a severely painful process, both mentally and physically.